-4.2 When this type of abuse is suspected staff will make a referral will make a referral to Wirral Integrated Front Door (IFD - 0151 606 2008) for support and guidance.
+4.2 When this type of abuse is suspected staff will make a referral to Wirral Integrated Front Door (IFD - 0151 606 2008) for support and guidance.
 School may request the advice and support of MEAS service in making their assessments.